 There were a number of reasons for this decline in quality, with increases in population density and greater intensity used in agricultural practices listed as contributing factors to the overall decline.

-When it came to looking for a higher standard of water quality, you don’t have to look too far however.
+When it came to looking for a higher standard of water quality, you don’t have to look too far.
 Scotland ranked alongside much of Scandinavia in terms of water quality, with around 55% of the countries waterways meeting the required levels.

 Though comparing water quality across countries can be difficult due to varying reporting methodologies, it is still apparent that the low standards of water quality require immediate action.